jindal013/book-inventory/README.md

 # MERN Book App

 This project is a full-stack application that uses Vite and React in the frontend and Express/MongoDB in the backend.
+React router v7 and Tailwind v4 are used.
 I hope you can find this helpful as a beginner repo to implement and customize on your own!

 ## Prerequisites

 - Node.js (v14 or later)
 - npm
+- MongoDB cluster access

 ## Project Structure